 #4: Low Heart Rate

-Your midwife will measure your baby’s heart rate at your prenatal appointment.
-While you’re lying on the examination table, she will use a Doppler to locate your baby’s heartbeat.
+Your midwife will measure your baby’s heart rate at your prenatal appointment, using a Doppler.
 Once she finds the right spot, you’ll be able to hear the whooshy heartbeat playing out of the machine.

 You might not pay much attention to the numbers your midwife scribbles in your notes, but they could reveal whether you are expecting a boy or a girl.